myleselym/FM-qr-code-component/README.md

 I learned how to leverage margin, padding, and min and max width to create a responsive design.
 ### Continued development

 This project showed me that you can do a lot with just CSS and HTML.
-I look forward to continuing to find the elegant solutions to the next challenges.
+I look forward to continuing to find elegant solutions to the next challenges.

 ## Author